-Transmission-Level Service (TLS): This service is applicable to noncore customers served directly by SoCalGas' transmission system or that would otherwise qualify for Transmission Level Service8.
+Transmission-Level Service (TLS): This service is applicable to noncore customers served directly by SoCalGas' transmission system or that would otherwise qualify for Transmission Level Service.
 Rate Schedule GT-TLS offers two general rate options to most TLS customers:

-a) Class Average All-Volumetric Rate Option and b) Reservation Rate Option.
-The term for both options is a one-month contractual commitment.
+a) Class Average All-Volumetric Rate Option, or b) Reservation Rate Option.
+Each option requires the customer to make a monthly contractual commitment.

-Bypass customers, as defined in SoCalGas tariff Rule 1, served under GT-TLS must select the Reservation Rate Option to receive transportation service and must comply with more restrictive daily and cumulative additional gas balancing requirements and imbalance charges than non-Bypass customers.
+Bypass customers, as defined in Rule 1, served under GT-TLS must select the Reservation Rate Option to receive transportation service and must comply with more restrictive daily and cumulative additional gas balancing requirements and imbalance charges than non-Bypass customers.
 See Rate Schedule GT-TLS.

-From time to time, the utility may need to change the classification of the system serving particular customers from distribution to transmission, or vice-versa.
+From time to time, SoCalGas may need to change the classification of the system serving particular customers from distribution to transmission, or vice-versa.
 When this occurs, the customer's eligibility for GT-NC or GT-TLS will also change accordingly.